vaar-dev/vaar-ui/CONTEXT.md

 A form control for text-like input (single-line, multiline, and other HTML input types).
 Not a generic term for all form controls.
 _Avoid_: Input, text field, form field

+**OTP Entry**:
+A specialized form control for one-time password or verification code input.
+Renders individual character boxes with auto-advance.
+Supports numeric-only or alphanumeric modes.
+_Avoid_: Code input, pin input, verification input

+**Stack**:
+A layout primitive that spaces children equally in a vertical or horizontal direction.
+_Avoid_: Flex container, layout row/column

 ## Relationships

 - A **Component** references **Tokens** for all visual values — never hardcoded colors or sizes
 - **Tokens** are defined in a **Palette** in `root.css`
 - Form **Components** are **Integrated components** by default
+- **OTP Entry** is a specialization of **Entry** and shares its base CSS styles
+- **Stack** is a layout **Component** used to compose other **Components**

 ## Example dialogue